 Alcohol-based hand sanitizers provide a quick, simple alternative.
 However, there has been a lack of hard evidence that they are effective against SARS-CoV-2.

-Guidelines to date have stemmed from research showing that the sanitizers inactivate other coronaviruses.
+Guidelines to date have stemmed from

 Now, scientists in Germany and Switzerland have tested the sanitizers’ effectiveness against SARS-CoV-2.

 The first sanitizer comprises:

 - glycerine (also known as glycerol) — 1.45% vol/vol

 - hydrogen peroxide — 0.125% vol/vol

 - isopropanol (also known as 2-propanol or isopropyl alcohol) — 75% vol/vol